spotlightpa/poor-richard/content/news/2021-11-19-SPLREVIEW.md

 arc-id = "BQSAUG3FA5HMTH5A2FPC32T5KY"
 authors = ["Danielle Ohl", "Andrew Seidman"] blurb = "Taxpayers will pony up $270,000 to Envoy Sage, which says it has exposed “fraud among non-governmental organizations.”
-Little else is known about the group." byline = "Danielle Ohl of Spotlight PA and Andrew Seidman" description = "Taxpayers will pony up $270,000 to Envoy Sage, which says it has exposed “fraud among non-governmental organizations.”
+Little else is known about the group." byline = "Danielle Ohl of Spotlight PA and Andrew Seidman of The Philadelphia Inquirer" description = "Taxpayers will pony up $270,000 to Envoy Sage, which says it has exposed “fraud among non-governmental organizations.”
 Little else is known about the group." image = "external/b268j7j7zmzgtecq25pqapgvfc.jpeg" image-credit = "TOM GRALISH / Philadelphia Inquirer"